Head of the Board.

 Today Maksym coordinates Ukrainian Climate Network.
 Previously was a CEO of a platform started by major consulting companies supporting renewable energy investments.
-He complements his major job with participation in educational initiatives and Ecoaction activities.
+He complements these responsibilities with participation in educational initiatives and Ecoaction activities.
 Maksym is also a founder of several educational and media projects in sustainability sphere.

 Maksym graduated with a Master’s degree in Ecology and Environmental Protection at the National University of Life and Environmental Sciences of Ukraine.

 Anna is a climate and energy policy professional, one of founding members of Ecoaction.
 She is working as a policy analyst at the International Institute for Sustainable Development (IISD) and leads the topic of a green post-war reconstruction of Ukraine.